pingcap/docs/op-guide/tidb-configuration.md

 category: operations
 ---

-# Configuration Flags
+# TiDB Configuration Flags

-TiDBis configurable using command-line flags and environment variables.
+TiDB is configurable using command-line flags and environment variables.
 The default TiDB ports are 4000 for client requests and 10080 for status report.

+## Flag description

 ### `--advertise-address`